Do you struggle getting clients to buy into working on the basics?

 I’ve been fortunate enough to have several mentors throughout my life help me with my professional and personal struggles.
 Having these connections has expedited my learning process.

 Without mentorship, you are forced to learn by trial and error.
 While effective, this process is inefficient.

 Mentors have an advantage.
 They’ve already made the mistakes.
 They’ve gone through the struggle.
 They’ve figured out what works and what doesn’t.
 They’ve had the benefit of time; something you may not have had.

 Mentors can save you from common mistakes, because they’ve already made them.
 You’ll have less error, more trial.
 Most importantly, you’ll save time.

 While you are grinding away in the trenches, a good mentor can scout the area from a different perspective; providing you solutions you may not have seen otherwise.

 I’ve been fortunate to mentor many people over the years.
-Some of the areas we’ve had success with include:
+I’ve helped people in a wide variety of areas, including: Some of the areas we’ve had success with include:

 - Working through tough clinical cases

 - Case Studies

 - Return to play